Disability Allowance

 Maintenance

-The DSP looks any maintenance paid to you.
-Read more in our page How maintenance is assessed as means.
+The DSP looks at maintenance paid to you.
+However, since 5 June 2024, maintenance payments for children are not included in means tests for social welfare payments.
+Read more in our page, How maintenance is assessed as means.

 Halving of means for some couples

 If your spouse, civil partner or cohabitant has a social welfare payment in their own right (excluding Child Benefit, Domiciliary Care Allowance, and Supplementary Welfare Allowance), your combined means may be halved for the means test.
-Read more in our page Assessing the means of a couple.
+Read more in our page about assessing the means of a couple.

 Living with your parent